Tyson Fury Vs Deontay Wilder Predictions From Foreman, Holyfield, ‘Iron Mike’ and Other Legends

 — Irish Sun Sport (@IrishSunSport) December 1, 2018

-One-time Wilder opponents Gerald Washington, Chris Arreola and Luis Ortiz can attest to the Bronze Bomber’s power, and they don’t see Fury having anymore of a shot at taking him out than they did in their defeats.
+One-time Wilder opponents Gerald Washington, Chris Arreola, and Luis Ortiz can attest to the Bronze Bomber’s power, and they don’t see Fury having anymore of a shot at taking him out than they did in their defeats.
 With their own insight as combatants who’ve reigned over the sport, neither can Lamon Brewster or David Haye see an outcome that doesn’t present itself with Wilder having his hand raised.
-Then there are greats like Riddick Bowe, and George Foreman, who predict a Wilder win.
+Then there are greats like Riddick Bowe and George Foreman, who predict a Wilder win.
 Foreman has gone a bit against the grain in that he sees the 33-year-old Tuscaloosa native edging the Gypsy King out in a close decision.

 Meanwhile, a couple of reputable voices in their own right have expressed a struggle to go against a gut feeling that Fury will show up in the clutch to win the night.
 As was previously reported in the Inquisitr, the legendary Mike Tyson made headlines after he forecast Fury riding “a true fighting chance” to victory.
 Tyson acknowledged the one-punch knockout threat that Wilder poses, but said he gives the advantage to the Irishman on the strength of the mental toughness he’s shown inside and out of the ring.

-Popular British star Amir Khan seconds Iron Mike’s projection, conceding that it’ll be a risky match for a contender who is yet to have been tested in his comeback from a two and a half year layoff – but that if anyone can do it, it would be Fury with his unorthodox style and knack for coming through “whenever it’s time to pull it off.”
+Popular British star Amir Khan seconds Iron Mike’s projection, conceding that it’ll be a risky match for a contender who is yet to have been tested in his comeback from a two and a half year layoff, but that if anyone can do it, it is Fury, with his unorthodox style and knack for coming through “whenever it’s time to pull it off.”

 Deontay Wilder ????????